asyncapi/website/pages/docs/concepts/asyncapi-document/dynamic-channel-address.md

 ---
-title: Parameters in Channel Address
+title: Parameters in channel address
 weight: 80
 ---

-Parameters in channel addresses specify dynamic parts of an address, which becomes particularly useful is a setup like for example IoT, where you have topic per device or segment of devices.
-This way the setup you describe with your AsyncAPI document is a system with multiple channels that have the same definition, messages and purpose and the only difference is the channel address that is different per device because of device identifier.
-In such cases you provide one channel definition, and part of the address that is dynamic, you describe using parameters.
+In the context of channel addresses within AsyncAPI documents, parameters play a crucial role in defining the dynamic components of an address.
+That aspect is particularly beneficial in setups like IoT, where topics are often assigned per device or device segment.
+In this scenario, your AsyncAPI document would describe a system composed of multiple channels.
+While these channels share the same definition, messages, and purpose, they differ in their channel addresses, which vary according to each device's identifier.
+To efficiently manage this setup, you provide a singular channel definition.
+The dynamic segment of each channel address, which corresponds to the device identifier, is then articulated through the use of parameters.

 ## Add parameters

-You can add parameters to `channel.address` by adding a parameter between curly braces like `{braces}`.
-Next, you use `channel.parameters` to provide definitions of your parameters.
-Finally, leverage `components.parameters` to enable reusable parameters' definitions across multiple channels.
+You can add parameters to the `channel.address` by adding a parameter between curly braces like `{braces}`.
+Next, use `channel.parameters` to define your parameters.
+Finally, leverage the `components.parameters` to enable reusable parameters' definitions across multiple channels.

 The diagram below describes how to use reusable parameters in AsyncAPI.